-3. Many cat owners think that when a cat goes off to “die” it is a peaceful death.
+3. Many cat owners think that when a cat goes off to “die,” it is a peaceful death.

 4. When humans die, the sense of sight is the first to go and hearing is the last.

 5. Many cats will continue to breathe and have muscle movements after their heart has stopped.

 Until 2001, when he passed away at the ripe old age of 31 (that’s 140 in human years, but who’s counting?), Spike was still happily chasing spiders and enjoying life.
 Spike lived in Dorset, England with his owner, an aromatherapist named Mo Elkington.
-(Another British cat was recorded to be 34 years old when it died in 1957, but it was not documented by Guinness.)
+(Another British cat was recorded to be 34 years old when they died in 1957, but it was not documented by Guinness.)

 In cats, the term is typically used to either define a collapsing episode (more accurately termed as syncope or loss of consciousness) or to describe sudden death of an animal in terms that people can understand.

 Both chimpanzees and elephants have been observed covering the bodies of deceased members of their groups.
 Scientists have observed elephants gently touching the skulls and tusks of other elephants long after the bodies have decomposed.

-9. The pharaohs of ancient Egypt believed that animals and people shared the afterlife so they wanted to be buried with the animals that shared their lives.
+This resulted in humans being buried with their animals.
 Beloved cats were frequently mummified and placed into tombs with their owners.

-While this may bring us great comfort it may also be against the law.
+While this may bring great comfort, it may also be against the law.
 In many areas, government regulations prohibit this practice.
-So find out what is permitted in your area before you bury your cat.
+Find out what is permitted in your area before you bury your cat.

 Pet insurance can be a safety net for you and your pet,